 If you own or lease buildings occupied by people who do not form a single household, your building may be classed as an HMO.
 Persons are not regarded as forming a single household unless they are all members of the same family.

-A building may be classified as a HMO and thus require a fire certificate if any of the following conditions apply:
+A building may be classified as an HMO (and therefore require a fire certificate) if any of the following conditions apply:

-4. More than one of the flats/bedsits shares a toilet, bathroom or cooking facilities with another flat or bedsit; and
+- more than one of the flats/bedsits shares a toilet, bathroom or cooking facilities with another flat or bedsit; or

 Contents of a fire certificate